ahalekelly/KellyIndustries/Lynx/README.md

 The QD muzzle also requires the rail bar to be slightly shortened or the corner to be cut off for the screw to go through:
 ![image](https://user-images.githubusercontent.com/7078138/119494573-29dc8e00-bcfd-11eb-9a0f-45c7f99bdcda.png)

-I also modified the Catch3 print to hopefully improve airflow and therefore fps, but it's currently untested.
-Drilling airflow holes in the spring guide tube might also improve performance.